TheRoccoB/cloudflared-vps-lockdown/README.md

 **Cloudflare tunnel setup + SSH hardening + full VPS lockdown.**

 So you got a shiny new VPS and you don't want to get pwned?
 Want to install services and have them available to the internet?
+Don't want to expose your origin IP?

 This script may be a good start.

-One liner for Ubuntu / Debian:
+One liner for your remote Ubuntu / Debian:
 ```bash
 wget -O stayfrosty.sh https://raw.githubusercontent.com/TheRoccoB/cloudflared-vps-lockdown/master/stayfrosty.sh && chmod +x stayfrosty.sh && ./stayfrosty.sh
 ```